-&lt;sup>11 Pursuant to Tex.
+19 Pursuant to Tex.
 Health & Safety Code Ann. § 50.0152 (Purpose),

-- (2) wraparound services to facilitate a continuity of care for human trafficking victims placed in the recipient's facility as assisted by: - (A) the Child Sex Trafficking Prevention Unit established under Section 772.0062, Government Code; or - (B) the governor's program for victims of child sex trafficking established under Section 772.0063, Government Code; and - (3) safe and constitutionally secure shelter that considers the clear and present danger of organized crime to the children and youth housed in the facility.
+- (1) immediate trauma support to a human trafficking victim on the victim's initial rescue or recovery from trafficking; - (2) wraparound services to facilitate a continuity of care for human trafficking victims placed in the recipient's facility as assisted by: - (A) the Child Sex Trafficking Prevention Unit established under Section 772.0062, Government Code; or - (B) the governor's program for victims of child sex trafficking established under Section 772.0063, Government Code; and - (3) safe and constitutionally secure shelter that considers the clear and present danger of organized crime to the children and youth housed in the facility.